 The chart below is used as a reference for age appropriate grouping.
-Contact info@SunValleyLacrosse.com for any questions.
+Contact info@SunValleyLacrosse.com with any questions.

 Girls and Boys Curriculum

-The Sun Valley Lacrosse curriculum adheres to the Lacrosse Athlete Development Model (LADM) developed by US Lacrosse.
+The Sun Valley Lacrosse curriculum adheres to the Lacrosse Athlete Development Model (LADM) developed by USA Lacrosse.

 The LADM’s core values are as follows:

 · FUN and play centered. #1 reason to play sports.

 · Small sided and free play.
 Play, creativity and learning.

 · Multi-sport participation.
 Diversity makes great athletes.